JeffKoMS/content-dev/learn-PR/implement-data-operations-azure-managed-redis/includes/4-implement-data-operations.md

 Azure Managed Redis supports standard Redis commands for data operations.
 This unit covers how to use the **redis** Python library to store and retrieve data, set expiration times, and manage cache invalidation.

+> [!NOTE]
+> The clustering policy chosen for an Azure Managed Redis instance impacts the connection method.
+The examples below work with Enterprise clustering and non-clustered configurations.
+If you're working with an instance using OSS clustering policy, you'll need to use `redis.cluster.RedisCluster` instead of `redis.Redis` for your connection.

 ## Connect to Azure Managed Redis with the redis library

 Before performing data operations, establish a connection to your Azure Managed Redis instance.
 The `redis` library supports both synchronous and asynchronous operations.